catseye/Wanda/README.md

 But it continues to be able to express all the functions we've shown so far.

 But what of the built-in functions?
-It's true that they allow us to move some information in the redex from the right of the `$` to the left.
+It's true that they allow us to move some information from the right of the `$` in the string to the left.
 `$ 10`, for example, rewrites to `10 $`.
 But each of these can only move a *bounded* amount of information, and this prevents us from getting to arbitrary parts of the string and rewriting them.